Physical Security MindMap

 Fire Detection

-Ok, now for a favourite topic of mine.
+Ok, now for a favorite topic of mine.
 Fire!

 Fire is a significant risk.
 And like any other risk we need to put controls in place to mitigate the risk of fire.
 Whenever we implement controls, we want a combination of preventative, detective and corrective controls.